ethereum-optimism/optimism/specs/withdrawals.md

 ### On L2

 An L2 account sends a withdrawal message (and possibly also ETH) to the `L2ToL1MessagePasser` predeploy contract.
 This is a very simple contract that stores the a hash of the withdrawal data.

 ### On L1

 1. A [relayer][g-relayer] submits the required inputs to the `OptimismPortal` contract.
 The relayer need not be the same entity which initiated the withdrawal on L2.
-   These inputs include the withdrawal transaction data, inclusion proofs, and a timestamp.
-The timestamp must be one for which an L2 output root exists, which commits to the withdrawal as registered on L2.
+   These inputs include the withdrawal transaction data, inclusion proofs, and a block number.
+The block number must be one for which an L2 output root exists, which commits to the withdrawal as registered on L2.
-2. The `OptimismPortal` contract retrieves the output root for the given timestamp from the `OutputOracle`'s `l2Outputs()` function, and performs the remainder of the verification process internally.
+2. The `OptimismPortal` contract retrieves the output root for the given block number from the `L2OutputOracle`'s `getNextProposedOutput()` function, and performs the remainder of the verification process internally.
-3. If verification fails, the call reverts.
-Otherwise the call is forwarded, and the hash is recorded to prevent it from from being replayed.
+3. If proof verification fails, the call reverts.
+Otherwise the call is forwarded, and the hash is recorded to prevent it from from being re-proven.
+Note that the withdrawal can be proven more than once if the corresponding output root changes.
+4. After the withdrawal is proven, it enters a 7 day challenge period, allowing time for other network participants to challenge its integrity.
+5. Once the challenge period has passed, a relayer submits the withdrawal transaction once again to the `OptimismPortal` contract.
+   Again, the relayer need not be the same entity which initiated the withdrawal on L2.
+6. The `OptimismPortal` contract receives the withdrawal transaction data and verifies that the withdrawal has both been proven and passed the challenge period.
+7. If the requirements are not met, the call reverts.
+Otherwise the call is forwarded, and the hash is recorded to prevent it from being replayed.

 ## The L2ToL1MessagePasser Contract